CSIRT-SK/viruschecker/docs/driver/extensions.md

 * Install the new AV.
 It is recommended to always do this on a VM.

+* Disable all automatic features and protections(scanners, firewalls,...) of the AV except automatic updates of the virus definitions database.

 * Find out the name and location of the command line scan utility provided by the antivirus.

 * Scan some file and save the report somewhere.
 It will serve you as template for implementing the